 Harrison Hot Springs celebrates the Christmas season with its Sasquatch-themed Lights on the Lake event which features pretty illuminations and decorations.

 The lights are usually up from late November until mid-January.
-This season is no exception.
-The event runs from November 19th in 2022 until January 8th in 2023.
+This past season was no exception.
+The event happened between November 18th, 2023, and January 7th, 2024.

 Harrison Hot Springs at Christmas

-Harrison Hot Springs’ Lights by the Lake is a relatively new event where the resort town decorates its waterfront with Christmas lights.
+Harrison Hot Springs’ Lights by the Lake is a fun event where the resort town decorates its waterfront with Christmas lights.

-Except for the opening event in November, Lights by the Lake is pretty much just that – a series of beautiful light displays along the waterfront.
-They are beautiful, free to see and a nice addition to the resort at night in winter.
+Except for the opening event in November, Lights by the Lake only consists of beautiful light displays along the waterfront.
+They are pretty, free to see and a nice addition to the resort at night in winter.

 Opening Day Event

 Opening day for the Lights by the Lake attraction is a community event with extra activities.
-After not happening in 2020 and 2021, the opening day event returns in 2022.
-This year, the activities run from 5:00 to 7:00 pm.
+In 2023, the event ran on Saturday, November 18th, from 4:30 pm to 7:00 pm.

 About the Lights